winglang/wing/docs/docs/02-concepts/03-platforms.md

 In the Options section above, there are several builtin platform that are shipped with Wing, such as `sim`, `tf-aws`, `tf-azure`, `tf-gcp`, and `awscdk`.

-These providers contain a combination of provision engine and cloud environment in their names, we refer to these as the platform models (which is discussed in more detail below).
+These providers contain a combination of provision engine and cloud environment in their names, we refer to these as the platform target (which is discussed in more detail below).
 The only exception is `sim`, which is a special platform for testing and simulating applications locally.

 ### Specifying Multiple Platforms